prescottprue/redux-firestore/README.md

 1. How do I get auth state in redux?

     You will most likely want to use [`react-redux-firebase`](https://github.com/prescottprue/react-redux-firebase) or another redux/firebase connector.
 For more information please visit the [complementary package section](#complementary-package).

+1. Are there Higher Order Components for use with React?

+    [`react-redux-firebase`](https://github.com/prescottprue/react-redux-firebase) contains `firebaseConnect`, `firestoreConnect`, `withFirebase` and `withFirestore` HOCs.
+For more information please visit the [complementary package section](#complementary-package).

 ## Roadmap